 Our journeys are different, but we are not separate from each other because of those journeys.
 We are knit together with Jesus as the Head.
 Furthermore, the struggle in our being knit together has nothing to do with our flesh and blood, but it is the principalities and rulers of our old bloodlines that try to dictate to us as we are being knit together.
 “I don’t like them because they believe x, y, and z.”
 Hmm… we declare some very unkingdom-like things sometimes, eh?

 We are one body of believers no matter where we are, no matter how raw we are, no matter what journey we are on.
 We are joined together by the DNA of Jesus.
 Kingdom DNA.
 The message of the Kingdom is now a part of our being, and no matter how raw, how confused, how unworthy we have placed ourselves as being, we are not those things because the new living letters inside of us say so—we just need to believe what they say.
 The living letters say things like, “Brought back to life, restored, breath returned, made Holy, purified, loved well, Kingdom heir, cherished sons and daughters, Kingdom capacity, Kingdom capabilities,” and the list goes on and on.

 Shitty, grieving, lonely, depressed, unworthy and unloved thinking belong to the wrong tree.
+They belong to the Tree of the Knowledge of Good and Evil.
 They belong to the pit of hell.
 They are grown and encouraged under stronghold shadows.
 We were not made to bow to stronghold shadows, but rather, to walk in the light as He is in the light.

 Stop bowing down, child of God.
 Stand tall and look up into your Father’s face, hold the hands of your brothers and sisters, and walk forward in honour and awe at the new life He has given to you.